osamaashraf6/Ruby-TDD/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [School-Library-OOP-Ruby] <a name="about-project"></a>
+# 📖 [TDD project] <a name="about-project"></a>

-> Ruby-OOP-School-Library Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them
+> In this project we will implement a class with some methods, but we will do it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.
+This will be verified in our commits history, so it is important to use the proper sequence.